 The rest of the day is dedicated to Extreme Moshpit TV, Ebenz’s ongoing YouTube channel.
 Hammer takes part in a genuinely incomprehensible segment wherein Ebenz endeavours to interview us in English, while his friends interrupt in Indonesian.
 No one is entirely sure what’s going on, but we end up pissing ourselves laughing.
 Taring drummer Gebeg plays Helloween’s Future World on guitar and gets the words wrong.
 It’s hilarious.
 Maybe you had to be there.

-- The best Bluetooth speakers 2020: Summon the devil himself
+- The loudest Bluetooth speakers the planet: Summon the devil himself

-- The best budget noise cancelling headphones 2020: less noise, more rock
+- The best budget noise cancelling headphones: less noise, more rock

-- The best music streaming services 2020: Spotify, Apple Music and more
+- The best music streaming services: Spotify, Apple Music and more

 Today, we’re heading back into the mountains to a secret location.
 Off the authority’s radar and hidden away from the road, you won’t find Klub Racun on any maps, online or otherwise.
 Housed in a sturdy but primitive shed, hidden under a giant canvas medical tent, this is the DIY venue to end them all.
 Thanks to a pact with the neighbours involving a 5pm sonic curfew, local punk and metal bands are able to put gigs on here regularly, without the need for the usual arduous pursuit of an official permit.
 It’s ridiculously sweaty inside the venue.
 A sign on the wall reads: ‘Welcome under the radar – Here there are: No Sexists, No Homophobes, No Racists, No Xenophobes, No Fascists.’